backube/volsync/Procedures.md

 ### Release an updated CLI plugin to krew

+Update: These steps should now be automated after creating a release in github See details in the [release.yml](.github/workflows/release.yml) github workflow.
+The steps are left below for reference.

 * After tagging the release, build the cli and updated krew manifest.
 This will create the `kubectl-volsync.tar.gz` file and update the hash in the [volsync.yaml](kubectl-volsync/volsync.yaml) file.: